Conrad Veidt: Personal life

+Marriages

+Gussy Holl

 On 10 June 1918, Veidt married Gussy Holl, a cabaret entertainer.
 They had first met at a party in March 1918, and Conrad described her to friends as "very lovely, tall, dignified and somewhat aloof".
 They separated in 1919 but attempted to reconcile multiple times.
 Holl and Veidt divorced in 1922.

 Veidt said of Holl, "She was as perfect as any wife could be.
 But I had not learnt how to be a proper husband," and "I was elated by my success in my work, but shattered over my mother's death, and miserable about the way my marriage seemed to be foundering.
 And one day when my wife was away, I walked out of the house, and out of her life, trying to escape from something I could put no name to."
 Holl later told Françoise Rosay, "I excused a lot of his failings and whims because I loved him.
-But one day he did something to me that I couldn’t forgive.
+But one day he did something to me that I couldn't forgive.
 I was singing that evening at the cabaret.
 I left him home and he told me: 'I invited a few friends; we'll dine while we wait for you.'
 And it just so happened I had received a new dress from Paris.
 That evening, after work, I arrived home and what do I see?
 All these gentlemen dressed as women.
 And Conrad had put on my Paris dress.
 At this point, I divorced!"